nanit/kubernetes-rabbitmq-cluster/README.md

 ## Contents:

 1. A 3 nodes rabbitmq cluster as StatefulSet
-2. A rmq-cluster headless service to control the StatefulSet domain
+2. A rabbitmq-headless headless service to control the StatefulSet domain
 3. a rabbitmq service to access the cluster
 4. An optional, rabbitmq-management service to access the admin control panel